lukasz-kuch/SNOW-Weather_Widget/README.md

 ﻿# SNOW-Weather_Widget
 Service Portal Widget based on data from http://Openweathermap.org API.
-It shows current eather for entered location. weather details:
+It shows current weather for entered location. weather details:
 - temp
 - feels like temp
 - wind
-- hummanidy
+- humidity
 - short weather description with the icon
 It can be extend of some additional properties